FourGirlyGirls/ife/README.md

 git pull
 git push
 ```
-you need to pull before push in case other pushed the code when you are coding
+you need to pull before push in case others pushed the code when you are coding

-#### Notice: Once you find there are any conflict, which is marked like the following form, please **fix** it and **commit**.
+#### Notice: Once you find there are any conflicts, which are marked in the following form, please **fix** them and **commit**.
 ```
  <<<<<<< HEAD
  foo